mwc201/Housing_Price_Prediction/README.md

 - With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 ## Acknowledgments
-- The [**Ames Housing dataset**] (http://jse.amstat.org/v19n3/decock.pdf)was compiled by Dean De Cock for use in data science education.
+- The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.